katharsis-project/katharsis-docs/source/katharsis-design.rst

 Resource
   A ``Resource`` is a collection of attributes that users are interested in.
 A resource must have a unique ``type`` and ``id``.
-  Katharsis use ``JsonApiResource`` annotation to mark classes as resources.
+  Katharsis uses the ``JsonApiResource`` annotation to mark classes as resources.

 Repository
   A ``Repository`` is a class that implements the `repository pattern`_ .
 We use this class to access and manipulate ``Resource``'s
-  In Katahrsis we mark a class as being a repository by using an annotated or implement an interface.
+  In Katharsis we mark a class as being a repository by annotating it as such or by implementing an interface.
   There are resource repositories and resource relationship repositories.
   The first handles resources and the second handles relationships between two resources.